AppSecDev/asoc-bamboo-plugin/README.md

    - Select the client utility to use.

-   - Select the type of credentials to use when logging in to the cloud service.
+   - Select the shared credentials to use when logging in to the cloud service.

    - Enter the ID of the application to associate with your scan.